pyaggi/WordStats/README.md

 2- I use openmp to parellize the process.

 ## Results
-For comparision the time to process with Benjamin's solutions in my setup was around 22 minutes.
 Benjamin's graph algorithm: 22 minutes
-WordStats using AllCheck alorithm: 30 minutes WordStats using single thread graph algorithm: xx minutes WordStats using parallel graph algorithm: 107 seconds
+WordStats using all check alorithm: 25 minutes WordStats using parallel all check alorithm: 7.5 minutes WordStats using graph algorithm: 6 minutes
+WordStats using parallel graph algorithm: 107 seconds

 ## Compiling / Running
-1. Download the `words_alpha.txt` file from https://github.com/dwyl/english-words (this is the same file that Parker used).
+1. Download the `words_alpha.txt` file from https://github.com/dwyl/english-words (this is the same file that Parker and Benjamin used).
-2. The project is c++ based in CMake project manager, here is a short step by step for thouse unfamiliar with the language or cmake, in linux if you have basic development tools installed, it should be enough.
+2. The project is in c++ based in CMake project manager, here is a short step by step for thouse unfamiliar with the language or cmake, in linux if you have basic development tools installed, it should be enough.
 ```
 > git clone ...
 > cd wordstats